AbhayJoshi-Dev/VerletPhysics/README.md

     # Go to project root
     $ cd Ball-Simulator

-    # Pull SFML as submodule (if you cloned without --recursive flag)
+    # Pull SDL and SDL_image as submodule (if you cloned without --recursive flag)
     $ git submodule update --init

     # Create a folder for build